anjolabassey/test-docs/v3/guides/identity_verification.md

 ```

-In the above request, we passed the BVN of the customer as a path to the endpoint and added our secret key as a query parameter
+In the above request, we passed the BVN of the customer as a path to the endpoint and added our test secret key as a query parameter

  `https://ravesandboxapi.flutterwave.com/v2/kyc/bvn/:bvnnumber?seckey=FLWSECK-e6db11d1f8a6208de8cb2f94e293450e-X`